-Our Order Book represents the value of secured contracts yet to be executed as of a specific date, providing insight into our future expected revenues.
-As per the management estimations and chartered accountant certificate dated September 26, 2024, as on September 07, 2024, we are executing 56 ongoing projects and have in line 8 upcoming projects aggregating into a combined Order Book of ₹ 16,569.13 Lakhs.
+Our Order Book represents the value of secured contracts ongoing or yet to be executed as of a specific date, providing insight into our future expected revenues.
+As per the management estimations and Statutory Auditors certificate dated February 17, 2025, our Order Book as on December 31, 2024 consists of 78 ongoing projects and 7 upcoming projects aggregating to ₹ 24,367.58 Lakhs i.e., combined value of ongoing/upcoming projects awarded.
+For further details on our ongoing and upcoming projects, please see chapter titled "Our Business" beginning on page 154 of this Prospectus.
 However, it is crucial to note that the calculation and presentation of the Order Book may vary from other companies, including our competitors.
 Successful execution of the Order Book depends on adhering to contractual obligations, including delivery schedules and quality requirements.
 Failure to meet these terms, whether actual or perceived, may result in modifications, cancellations, or delays of our current orders and potential penalties.
 Additionally, project execution or completion relies on the cooperation of clients and other service providers & excavation (ROU) right of use permissions from local authorities involved like non-gasification of the awarded area/locations, change in client project management agencies, scarcity/shortage in supply of free issue materials by the client.
 Factors beyond our or our clients' control, such as permit delays or practical difficulties, may lead to project postponements.
 Due to uncertainties in project execution, we cannot accurately predict when, if, or to what extent a project will be completed, impacting the income and profits derived from the contracts.
 Delays can also lead to payment delays or refusals, affecting expected margins.
 Delays, scope reductions, cancellations, execution difficulties, payment postponements, defaults, or disputes related to the Order Book or ongoing projects can adversely affect cash flow, operational revenues, and profitability.
 These inherent risks in our industry and contractual relationships must be recognized as they can significantly impact on our financial performance.

-26. Our financing agreements contain covenants that limit our flexibility in operating our business.
+28. Our financing agreements contain covenants that limit our flexibility in operating our business.
 If we are not in compliance with certain of these covenants and are unable to obtain waivers from the respective lenders, our lenders may accelerate the repayment schedules, and enforce their respective security interests, leading to a material adverse effect on our business and financial condition.